agb32/cosmadoc/docs/source/facilities.md

 ### The system

-The Durham Intelligent NIC Environment (DINE) supercomputing facility is hosted alongside by COSMA, and is used by Computer Science researchers, DiRAC researchers and international collaborators.
+The Durham Interconnected Novel Environment (DINE) supercomputing facility is hosted alongside by COSMA, and is used by Computer Science researchers, DiRAC researchers and international collaborators.

 A key feature of DINE is the NVIDIA [BlueField](https://www.nvidia.com/en-us/networking/products/data-processing-unit/) smart NIC cards which provide a programmable network offload capability, allowing network functions to be accelerated, and freeing up compute cores for other tasks.